 If you reside on a property and rent out a room to a tenant, you usually won’t qualify for a personal insurance policy, per the National Association of Insurance Commissioners.
 Be sure to ask your insurer whether you can add coverage to your homeowners’ policy for the space you are renting.

 Personal property insurance also does not cover your tenants’ personal belongings (clothing, electronics, etc.).
 Tenants would need to acquire their own renters’ insurance in order to protect these possessions.
 Renters’ insurance policies often include personal property and liability coverage.

 Speak to the experienced professional personal insurance brokers at John M. Glover for more information on what a rental property insurance can cover.
 Although we are headquartered in Norwalk, Connecticut, we also serve clients in New York, New Jersey, Massachusetts and Hawaii.
 Since our founding in 1916, we have been dedicated to providing our clients with high-quality insurance solutions that meet their unique needs and concerns.
 We work closely with several renown and reliable insurance companies.

 Our rental property insurance policies include dwelling coverage, landlords’ personal property coverage, liability coverage, and loss of rent coverage.
 This type of insurance is especially important if you rent out a vacation home or other investment property.
 You never know what types of risks you may face when you decide to become a landlord.
-Call JMG Insurance Agency today at 1-(844) 304-7332 or contact us online to learn more about our insurance products.
+Call JMG Insurance Corp today at 1-(844) 304-7332 or contact us online to learn more about our insurance products.